wojciech-karwowski/ARISA-MLOps-Assignment/readme.md

 # Dataset

-Dataset: Heart Disease Dataset (https://www.kaggle.com/datasets/mexwell/heart-disease-dataset)
+Dataset: Heart Disease Dataset (https://www.kaggle.com/datasets/mexwell/heart-disease-dataset)<br>

-Author: mexwell
+Author: mexwell<br>

-Subject Area: Heart Conditions, Drugs and Medications, Binary Classification, Medicine
+Subject Area: Heart Conditions, Drugs and Medications, Binary Classification, Medicine<br>

 The heart disease dataset is curated by combining 5 popular heart disease datasets already available independently but not combined before.
 In this dataset, 5 heart datasets are combined over 11 common features which makes it the largest heart disease dataset available so far for research purposes.
 The five datasets used for its curation are:
-- Cleveland-
+- Cleveland
 - Hungarian
 - Switzerland
 - Long Beach VA
 - Statlog (Heart) Data Set

 This dataset consists of 1190 instances with 11 features.
 These datasets were collected and combined at one place to help advance research on CAD-related machine learning and data mining algorithms, and hopefully to ultimately advance clinical diagnosis and early treatment.

 | No   | Attribute                              | Code given          | Unit                    | Data type |